hvn2025/techpulse/README.md

 A modern, mobile-friendly tech blog platform inspired by Finshots, designed for creating digestible 3-minute reads on technology and AI topics.

-## 🔐 Admin Access (Private)

-### For Content Creators Only
-1. Go to `/admin/login`
-2. Click "Create Account"
-3. Enter your preferred email and password
-4. Create account and then sign in

-**Note**: Admin routes are hidden from public users and only accessible via direct URL.

 ## 📝 Content Management